 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew works so walk-in loading and ground-throw share the same path.
+Set the swing-door end facing the eave where the crew works to align walk-in loading with the primary ground-throw path.

 Surface protection